 2. Encouraging Play-Based Learning

-At SPH, we integrate play-based learning into our early childhood education (ECE) curriculum to provide children with hands-on experiences encouraging exploration and discovery.
+At SPH, we integrate play-based learning into our international preschool curriculum to provide children with hands-on experiences encouraging exploration and discovery.
 Our program allows students to learn through play, fostering their curiosity and creativity while cultivating essential life skills like communication, collaboration, and critical thinking in a supportive and stimulating environment.
 By understanding how play influences brain development, we create a dynamic learning atmosphere that nurtures every child’s potential.

 Read Also: Benefits of Play-based Learning for Children